Learn the best DIY tips to fix your headphone or earphone wires at home with this simple step-by-step guide.

 If you’re not much of a DIY person and you want a quick and easy fix, you can try these Jetec cable savers.
 These are mainly used to prevent wires from fraying.
 But you can still use them on exposed wires to give your headphone cables added support and backing.

-You can use them by following these 3 easy steps:
+You can use them by following these three easy steps:

 - Choose the right cable saver size.
 These cable savers come in different sizes.
 Look for the size that would fit your headphone cables the best.

 - Wrap.
-Wrap the cable saver around the part where your headphones’ wire is beginning to fray.
+Wrap the cable saver around the part where your headphones’ wire begins to fray.

 - Adjust.
 Make sure to wrap the cable saver up until the very end of the wire (the part where the headphones’ cord meets the plug) so that it stays securely in place.